Acanthophis Gore pt XIX

 “Our knowledge of the mechanisms of climatic change is at least as fragmentary as our data,” concedes the National Academy of Sciences report.
 “Not only are the basic scientific questions largely unanswered, but in many cases we do not yet know enough to pose the key questions.”Meteorologists think that they can forecast the short-term results of the return to the norm of the last century.
 They begin by noting the slight drop in overall temperature that produces large numbers of pressure centers in the upper atmosphere.
 These break up the smooth flow of westerly winds over temperate areas.
 The stagnant air produced in this way causes an increase in extremes of local weather such as droughts, floods, extended dry spells, long freezes, delayed monsoons and even local temperature increases – all of which have a direct impact on food supplies.

-, might create problems far greater than those they solve.
+They concede that some of the more spectacular solutions proposed, such as melting the Arctic ice cap by covering it with black soot or diverting arctic rivers, might create problems far greater than those they solve.
 But the scientists see few signs that government leaders anywhere are even prepared to take the simple measures of stockpiling food or of introducing the variables of climatic uncertainty into economic projections of future food supplies.
 The longer the planners delay, the more difficult will they find it to cope with climatic change once the results become grim reality.

 ~Watch Video on Global Cooling~